-One of the best ways to make money on the Street is by spotting excessive bouts of fear and greed.
+One of the best ways to spot reversals is by spotting excessive fear.

 To do so, we typically watch for agreement among Bollinger Bands (2,20), MACD, Relative Strength (RSI) and Williams’ %R in either overbought or oversold territory.
 However, we can also strengthen what those indicators say by adding in the Money Flow Index (MFI).Read More